vitessio/website/content/docs/advanced/vreplication.md

 A given stream can replicate multiple tables.
 For each table, you can specify a `select` statement that represents both the transformation rule and the filtering rule.
-The select expressions specify the transformation, and the wher clause specifies the filtering.
+The select expressions specify the transformation, and the where clause specifies the filtering.

 The select expressions can be any non-aggregate mysql expression, or they can also be `count` or `sum` as aggregate expressions.
-Aggregate expressions combined with the corresponding group by clauses will allow you to materialize real-time rollups of the source table, which can be used for analytics.
+Aggregate expressions combined with the corresponding `group by` clauses will allow you to materialize real-time rollups of the source table, which can be used for analytics.
 The target table can have a different name from the source.